akka/akka-http/docs/src/main/paradox/server-side/server-https-support.md

 ## Mutual authentication

-To require clients to authenticate themselves when connecting, you must set this on the `SSLEngine`:
+To require clients to authenticate themselves when connecting, using mTLS (mutual TLS), you must set this on the `SSLEngine`:

 Scala
 :  @@snip [HttpsServerExampleSpec.scala](/docs/src/test/scala/docs/http/scaladsl/server/HttpsServerExampleSpec.scala) { #require-client-auth }